2b32dn/react-i18n/README.md

 # Initial Setup

 - `npm i`
-- ``npm run dev` to launch the project
+- `npm run dev` to launch the project

 # To Add new language

-- Create new JSON file for new language ex. ar.json for Arabic
+- Create new JSON file for new language ex. `ar.json` for Arabic
 - Import aforementioed json file into Wrapper.jsx
-- Update the switch logic handler
+- Update all Switch Statment by adding the appropriate Language. ex. `ar` for arabic